-Generally speaking, if you are non-resident in Spain, you can bring your vehicle into the country year round and drive it.
+Generally speaking, if you are a non-resident in Spain, you can bring your vehicle into the country year-round and drive it.

-Under the EU directives, you are considered to be resident in Spain if you spend more than 185 days of the year here.
-This is why, you are only permitted to drive a UK registered vehicle in Spain for up to 6 months of the year.
+Under the current EU directives, you are considered to be a resident in Spain if you spend more than 183 days of the year here.
+This is the reason why you are only permitted to drive a UK-registered vehicle in Spain for up to 6 months of the year.

 Beyond the 6 months, you will need to either

-It is also important to note that you cannot get a UK registered vehicle MOT'd in Spain using the Spanish equivalent ITV (Inspección técnica de Vehiculos).
-Likewise, you would not be able to MOT a Spanish registered vehicle in the UK.
+It is also important to note that you cannot get a UK-registered vehicle MOT'd in Spain using the Spanish equivalent ITV (Inspección técnica de Vehiculos) unless you are registering it in Spain and putting it on Spanish plates.
+Likewise, you would not be able to MOT a Spanish-registered vehicle in the UK.

 If your road tax runs out while in Spain, you will be in effect driving without insurance as driving without road tax will mean that your insurance is invalidated.
-You may then get stopped, have your vehicle impounded and potentially be hit with a 2,000 Euro or more fine.
+You may then get stopped, have your vehicle impounded, and potentially be hit with a 2,000 Euro fine.

-Similarly, if your MOT expires, you will either need to drive/transport the vehicle all the way back to the UK and have it retested.
+Similarly, if your MOT expires, you will either need to drive/transport the vehicle back to the UK and have it retested.
 This is of course, extremely expensive and not to mention time-consuming.
-The better option would be to either sell it to a Brit departing Spain for the UK, or register the vehicle in Spain.
+The better option would be to either sell it to a Brit departing Spain for the UK or register the vehicle in Spain.

 Insurance and Road Tax Requirements

-While driving your UK plated car in Spain, you will need to be insured.
-Your UK insurance will usually provide you with a certain amount of cover while in Spain, but it is essential that you check your policy before bringing your car or other vehicle into the country.
+While driving your UK-plated car in Spain, you will need to be insured.
+Your UK insurance will usually provide you with a certain amount of cover while in Spain, but you must check your policy before bringing your car or another vehicle into the country.